 At Right At School, we’re locally-inspired.
 We represent the communities we serve.
 We believe in order to enrich the lives of every child and family, we must create room for each other.
 Our unique skills.
 Our stories.
 And our differences.
 It’s who we are.

-RAS-ers Tamariya Smith and Iris Delos Reyes from Renton, WA talk about celebrating Pride.
+RAS-ers Tamariya Smith, Iris Delos Reyes, and Mike Perrin talk about celebrating Pride.

 See our DEI metrics and learn what we’re working on.

 A monthly blog by RAS Inclusion Manager Emma Huntley — dedicated to Diversity, Equity & Inclusion.

 Download a big burst of Pride and give your Zoom background something to celebrate!